v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   **Default**: Disable

 - **Internet Explorer restricted zone logon options**:
-  This policy setting allows you to manage settings for sign in options.
-If you enable this policy setting, you can choose from the following sign in options.
+  This policy setting allows you to manage settings for sign-in options.
+If you enable this policy setting, you can choose from the following sign-in options.

-  - *Anonymous*  - Use anonymous sign in to disable HTTP authentication and use the guest account only for the Common Internet File System (CIFS) protocol.
+  - *Anonymous*  - Use anonymous sign-in to disable HTTP authentication and use the guest account only for the Common Internet File System (CIFS) protocol.

   - *Prompt* - Use prompt for user name and password to query users for user IDs and passwords.
 After a user is queried, these values can be used silently for the rest of the session.